OUR TEAMCommitted, Driven, Passionate

 Cassie is Chilean-American, a native of Cape Cod, Massachusetts, and graduated from American University in 2019 with a BA in Political Science and Public Relations.
 She lives in Washington, D.C., and enjoys baking bread, playing the ukulele, and embroidery.

-Joshua Chism is a Junior Research Analyst in Impact Research’s Montgomery office.
+Joshua Chism is an Analyst in Impact Research’s Montgomery office.
 He graduated in 2021 with his Bachelor of Science in Psychology and a minor in Music from Troy University.
 During his undergraduate career his research focused on two main topics, the effects of Covid-19 and online mental health self-tests.
 His interest in politics began during his statistical studies at the time of the 2020 presidential election.

 Outside of work, Joshua enjoys playing and performing classical and jazz music on his alto saxophone.
 He enjoys keeping up with many things such as movies, neuroscience, fiction books, and all things music.

 Madeline is a Senior Associate at Impact Research, working with Democratic campaigns and causes.